 If you’re a skilled programmer, chances are you’ll want to have full control over everything, and that means designing everything yourself.
-But fact is, many just don’t have the time or patience to climb that initial hurdle.
-There are also those who just want to do it as one-off thing and move onto something else afterwards.
+But the fact is, many just don’t have the time or patience to climb that initial hurdle.
+There are also those who just want to do it as a one-off thing and move on to something else afterwards.
 In cases like that, the lower the challenge, the more likely he/she/they will actually see it through (as with most things in life, really).

 One ‘problem’ in particular surrounding using pre-existing engines, is that a lot of people have this preconceived notion about what they can (should) and can’t (shouldn’t) be used for.
 A prime example of this would be RPGMaker.
 I’ve read countless forum posts about how silly the mere notion of using that one for anything but 2D tile-based RPGs is.
 What a load of… boulderdash!

-A lot do make that type of game with it, just like how the majority of Adventure Game Studio creations are point ‘n’ click adventures, but RPGMaker is definitely more flexible than one might initially might think.
-Unless of course you honestly believe the likes of horror puzzler Seven Mysteries and award-winning To The Moon to be plain looking and overly generic games?
+A lot do make that type of game with it, just like how the majority of Adventure Game Studio creations are point-and-click adventures, but RPGMaker is definitely more flexible than one might initially think.
+Unless of course you honestly believe the likes of horror puzzler Seven Mysteries and award-winning To The Moon to be plain-looking and overly generic games?
 Yeah, didn’t think so.

 Basically what I’m getting at, is that nowadays, aspiring game developers are blessed with a wide selection of engines to choose from.
-While not all are free, like I said before, many would certainly prefer learning as little code as possible, and simply jump straight into making an idea reality (I’m one of them!).
-Exactly what’s possible within a particular framework, be it RPGMaker, Adventure Game Studio, Stencyl, Twine, Construct 2 or one of many other, well, you’d be surprised.
+While not all are free like I said before, many would certainly prefer learning as little code as possible, and simply jump straight into making an idea a reality.
+Exactly what’s possible within a particular framework, be it RPGMaker, Adventure Game Studio, Stencyl, Twine, Construct 2 or one of many others, well, you’d be surprised.

 That said, if you want the least amount of ‘restraints’, I’d probably go with something like Unity (3D or 2D).
 It’s up to you though.
-Find something that suits your needs and ignore the “yuck! why are you making a game with garbage like [engine]?!” comments – chances are they’re just trolling.
+Find something that suits your needs and ignore the “Yuck! why are you making a game with garbage like [engine]?!” comments – chances are they’re just trolling.
 Or maybe they’re actually onto something?
-Ain’t always easy to tell, and unfortunately I don’t really have a list of ‘steer clear’ engines to help ya filter the bad ones.
+It isn’t always easy to tell, and unfortunately, I don’t really have a list of ‘steer clear’ engines to help ya filter the bad ones.

 But enough about making the games – time for some you can actually play instead!
-If you’ve ever wanted to be a microbiologist, then the tricone lab alpha is certainly not to be missed (also, great puzzle game).
+If you’ve ever wanted to be a microbiologist, then the tricone lab alpha is certainly not to be missed.
 Hot on its trail, yet completely different, is the vector-driven racer (get it?)
 Trace Vector, which is a game of skill, reflexes and… fuel.
 Yup.

 Airscape: The Fall of Gravity (finally) got a public demo and, believe it or not, the Hyper Gauntlet beta has arrived.
 Your choice – rescue an octopus family or thread the needle at high speeds!
 Alternatively, you could just roll the dice and sprint for the Crown of Command with a couple of friends, in Talisman: Digital Edition.